QuiltMC/developer-wiki/wiki/items/first-item.md

 ## What's next?
 This tutorial only covers the most basic of items.
 Check the other item tutorials for more advanced items or [add a simple block](../blocks/first-block)

-If you want your item to have a recipe, generate one from [destruc7i0n's crafting recipe generator](https://crafting.thedestruc7i0n.ca/) (you may want to use a placeholder for the `output` item and then replace it with e.g. `simple_item:example_item`) and then put it in a JSON file under `src/main/resources/data/simple_item/recipes/` (replacing `simple_item` with your mod ID).
-[Further details on item recipes can be found here.](../data/adding-recipes)
+If you want your item to have a recipe, generate one from [destruc7i0n's crafting recipe generator](https://crafting.thedestruc7i0n.ca/) (you may want to use a placeholder for the `output` item and then replace it with e.g. `simple_item_mod:example_item`) and then put it in a JSON file under `resources/data/simple_item_mod/recipes/` (replacing `simple_item_mod` with your mod id).
+Further details on item recipes can be found [here](../data/adding-recipes).